What to do in retirement?

 2. Hilde: Hallo Wolfgang, das ist aber schade zu hören.
 Du warst für die Firma immer ein sehr guter Mitarbeiter.
 (Hello Wolfgang, that's a shame to hear.
 You have always been a very good employee for the company.)

-3. Wolfgang: Ich weiß, und das freut mich.
-Ich möchte jetzt aber mehr Zeit für meine Enkel haben.
-(I know, and I'm glad to hear that.
-But now I'd like to have more time for my grandchildren.)
+3. Wolfgang: Danke, das freut mich.
+Ich möchte jetzt mehr Zeit für meine Enkel haben.
+(Thank you, I'm glad to hear that.
+I would like to have more time for my grandchildren now.)

 4. Hilde: Das kann ich gut verstehen.
 Schauen wir uns die Möglichkeiten an.
 (I can understand that well.
 Let's take a look at the options.)